vidister/gimp-web/content/news/2016-07-13 GIMP 2.9.4 Released/index.md

 _Posterize_ and _Desaturate_ color tools have been converted to regular GEGL-based filters, and both _Tile_ and _Pagecurl_ filters have been converted to use GEGL buffers.
 A quite popular "photographic" _Highpass_ filter commonly used for enhancing details was added to the `Filters > Enhance` submenu.

-(FIXME SCREENSHOT)

 A way more noticeable new feature, however, is split preview for GEGL-based filters.
 You can compare before/after versions right on canvas and move a "curtain" around to see more of "before" or "after" and swap their position (`Shift + click` on the guide).
 You can also switch between vertical and horizontal division (`Ctrl + click`).

 <figure>
     <img src="{filename}gimp-2-9-4-gegl-curtain.jpg" alt="GEGL preview curtain - original image by Aryeom Han" width='975' height='548' />
 </figure>

-## darktable as RAW Processing Plug-in
+## darktable as Raw Processing Plug-in

-On **Linux**, GIMP is now capable of using [darktable](http://www.darktable.org/) for pre-processing raw images from DSLRs (Canon CR2, Nikon NEF etc.). darktable is an amazing project whose developers stick around at our IRC channel and even contribute to GIMP (most recently, they added reading various metadata from EXR files).
+On **Linux**, GIMP is now capable of using [darktable](http://www.darktable.org) for pre-processing raw images from DSLRs (Canon CR2, Nikon NEF etc.). darktable is an amazing project whose developers stick around at our IRC channel and even contribute to GIMP (most recently, they added reading various metadata from EXR files).

-Note that the `file-darktable` plug-in is activated only when darktable is built with Lua support.
+Note that the `file-darktable` plug-in is activated only when darktable is built with [Lua](https://www.lua.org) support.
 Make sure your build of darktable for Linux is feature-complete.

 It is still possible to use other raw development plug-ins like `UFRaw`.
 For cases when multiple plug-ins are installed in your system, we intend to add a preference option.